Your new Weimaraner puppy will need your love and attention and her care will take a little time and effort. But it will be worth every minute!

 Weimaraners are relatively easy to care for, even though they happily romp through mud and water, coming home ready for a much needed bath .

-And, even though you’ll need to bathe your new puppy more often than a little lap dog, being outside having fun together is why you chose a Weimaraner!
+And, although you’ll need to bathe your new puppy more often than a little lap dog, being outside having fun together is why you chose a Weimaraner!

 The thrill of getting a new puppy is sometimes dampened when you get your puppy home.
 Panic sets in as you wonder what to do next.

 Taking care of a new puppy is lots of fun, but it can also be lots of work in the beginning!
 But, once you get the hang of it, you’ll bond with your new puppy and enjoy many good times together.

 Below you will find links to articles on getting ready for your new puppy and how to take care of him for the first few months.
 The sections include: